By Stephanie Guilfoyle, Certified Spinning® Instructor | Maryland

 Earn Additional Fitness Certifications

-Mad Dogg Athletics, the parent company of Spinning, Bodyblade®, Peak Pilates®, Ugi® and Kettlebell Concepts, offers complimentary Instructor Trainings for eligible military service members and spouses.
+Mad Dogg Athletics, the parent company of Spinning, Bodyblade®, Peak Pilates®, Ugi® and Kettlebell Concepts, offers complimentary Instructor Trainings for eligible military service members and spouses who wish to add “Certified Spinning Instructor” to their resume.
 Additionally, the company participates in conjunction with the Military Spouse Career Advancement Accounts (MyCAA) Program, a career development and employment assistance program helping military spouses pursue necessary certifications or certificates of training from approved schools.

 The Aerobics and Fitness Association of America (AFAA) also offers discounts on certifications and workshops to all active duty, retirees and their dependents when courses are scheduled on-board military bases.
 Eligibility requirements apply.